kosukeimai/MatchIt/README.md

 <img src="inst/figures/README-unnamed-chunk-4-1.png" style="display: block; margin: auto;" />

 With this we can see that most of the unmatched control units had small propensity scores, making them unlike the treated group.
-Control units with higher propensity scores were matched to multiple treated units as indicated by their larger circles in the plot.
 Other plots are available to view the distributions of propensity scores and covariates.

 We can check covariate balance for the original and matched samples using `summary()`: